emilengler/arti/crates/tor-circmgr/README.md

 # tor-circmgr

-`tor-circmgr`: circuits through the Tor network on demand.
+`tor-circmgr`: Circuits through the Tor network on demand.

 ## Overview